Frasers Solar Farm

 The Frasers Solar Farm is a significant milestone for Entura’s contribution to a more sustainable future, and a notable contribution to the decarbonisation of Latrobe Valley’s electricity industry.
 The $110 million development will supply energy to around 29,000 homes when operational, reducing carbon emissions by 154,000 tonnes annually for the next 30 years.

-Frasers Solar Farm is set to begin construction in 2021 and be operational by 2022.
+Final preparation is underway for the construction of Frasers Solar Farm.
 Approved in the unprecedented times of COVID-19, the project will also bolster employment and economic recovery in Victoria.
 A portion of the project’s revenue will be invested back in the local Latrobe Valley community and projects through the solar farm’s investment fund.

-Entura’s involvement with the project will continue beyond the achievement of the planning permit, assisting with the solar farm’s grid connection as well as in secondary consents.
+Entura’s involvement with the project is continuing beyond the achievement of the planning permit and the solar farm's grid connection.
+The team are providing support to the pre-construction activities, including preparation of secondary approval and management plans.